-- Work that does not primarily focus on serving or delivering legal services to those of limited means. - Community Service activities, such as volunteering at homeless shelters, soup kitchens, blood drives, animal shelters, tutoring, or other activities without a legal focus. - Work on political campaigns - Work that is paid or for academic credit, which includes College of Law Clinic hours
+- Work that does not primarily focus on serving or delivering legal services to those of limited means.
+Examples of work that does not qualify based on this factor include work as an intern for a local, state or federal judge, work at a District Attorneys' Office, or work at a U.S. Attorney's Office. - Community Service activities without a legal focus, such as volunteering at homeless shelters, soup kitchens, blood drives, animal shelters, tutoring, or other activities without a legal focus. - Work on political campaigns - Work that is paid or for academic credit, which includes College of Law Clinic hours